andyabih/laravel-docker-actions-skeleton/README.md

 2. Clone this repository to a brand new folder outside your Laravel project.
 3. Copy all the files that were cloned into your Laravel project.
 4. Configure the environment by following the steps below.
 5. Set up two branches on your repo.
-A `main` brancha and a `production` branch.
+A `main` branch and a `production` branch.
 6. When you want to deploy to the server, simply push your changes to the `main` branch, and run the `deploy.sh` script which will merge your work to the `production` branch and run the workflow to deploy to the server.
 7. To run the docker container, use the command the below command replacing the docker-compose file for different environments.
 ```